 Also, you may test the sensor at home using a digital multimeter.
 Consult the vehicle repair manual for your particular make and model.

-Other symptoms: power loss, surging at idle, hesitation, stalling during acceleration and other drivability problems.
+Other Symptoms: power loss, surging at idle, hesitation, stalling during acceleration and other driveability problems.

 5. ECT Sensor

 A bad engine coolant temperature (ECT) sensor can also cause engine performance problems.

 ECT operation has an effect on the fuel system.
 Your car computer uses this sensor's signal to lean or enrich the fuel mixture, depending on coolant temperature.

 An electrical open in the sensor circuit may cause the computer to lean the fuel mixture trying to compensate for conflicting signals from other sensors.

 On some modern vehicles, a malfunctioning ECT sensor can upset ignition timing.

 You can test your engine ECT using this guide.